-Medusa is recognised as being one of the vessels selected to represent the nation's maritime heritage by her inclusion in the National Historic Fleet.
+Medusa's importance to the nation's maritime heritage is recognised by her inclusion in the National Historic Fleet.

 The video below tells a little of her vital role at D day.
 Further video in the video archive.